SkygearIO/features/370-auth-ui/gateway.md

 If the value is `false`, it indicates that the original request has an invalid session.

-### x-skygear-session-transport

-Tell the session transport used to resolve the session when `x-skygear-session-valid` is present.

-The value is either `cookie` or `header`.

 ### x-skygear-user-id

 The user id.